search ]

 On the other hand, if you’re not investing money in ads but your site organically attracts 20 users, of which five convert and become regular users, then this is a more positive situation since the number of regular users on your site is growing.

 So, generally, you should try to increase the overall number of users on your site over time, both new and returning users alike.
-Traffic and the number of users are an indication of growth for a site, but these are not necessarily the most important metrics and the goal you should blindly aim for.
+Traffic and the number of users indicate growth, but they are not necessarily the most important metrics.
+Setting up conversion tracking in GA4 gives you a clearer picture of what users actually do on your site.

 Return and sales will probably be more important metrics for an online store and e-Commerce shops than the number of users visiting the site each week, despite the connection between the two.